Dr. Jeffery S. Allbritten

 Ms. Wendy Walker

-Wendy Walker is president of Leadership Florida, a position she has held for 25 of the organization's 32 years.
-During that time, Leadership Florida has grown from producing an annual class program to providing programs for the state's top college students, young professionals, locally elected officials from cities, counties and school boards, new executives in Florida, graduates of community leadership programs, and members of the Florida Legislature.
+Wendy Walker served as president of Leadership Florida, a position she has held for 25 of the organization's 32 years.
+Under her leadership, the program produced an annual class program to providing programs for the state's top college students, young professionals, locally elected officials from cities, counties and school boards, new executives in Florida, graduates of community leadership programs, and members of the Florida Legislature.
 Leadership Florida is also well known for producing televised debates between candidates running for Governor, the U.S. Senate, and President of the United States, and for its anti-discrimination campaign, the Faces of Florida.

 Walker has served as president of the Economic Club of Florida, and is on the boards of Florida House, the Village Square and Florida State University's 7 Days of Opening Nights.